 Except in those cases where the student has contacted a strictly confidential resource, the Institute will conduct a prompt, thorough, and impartial investigation and will take appropriate measures to terminate the misconduct, prevent its recurrence, and address its effects.
 This response may include formal disciplinary action, which may be instituted by an individual complainant or the Institute itself.
 The sanctions of disciplinary suspension and disciplinary expulsion will be strongly considered when a student is found to have violated any part of the nonconsensual sexual contact, nonconsensual sexual penetration, sexual exploitation, or retaliation provisions of this policy; and for severe violations of the sexual harassment provision.

 While an investigation or grievance proceeding is pending, MIT will take interim measures as appropriate under the circumstances to assist or protect persons who were or may have been subjected to sexual misconduct.
-Interim measures may include, for example, changing the living arrangements, class schedule, or work schedule of the person who was the subject of the alleged misconduct and/or the person alleged to have committed the misconduct, a no-contact order, or similar action.
+Interim measures may include, for example, changing the living and/or transportation arrangements, class schedule, or work schedule of the person who was the subject of the alleged misconduct and/or the person alleged to have committed the misconduct, a no-contact order, or similar action.
 Such measures may also include connecting the persons who were or may have been subjected to sexual misconduct with counseling, health care, academic support, or other resources.
 Support services for respondents are also available.